Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation

 {\it Numerical probes---} To probe the intrinsic properties of the SMG QCP, we analyze two quantities in QMC simulation.
 The first one is the disorder operator defined by the symmetry properties of a system~\cite{fradkin2017disorder,nussinov2009sufficient,nussinov2009symmetry,kadanoff1971determination}.
 For a $(2+1)d$ theory with at least a U(1) symmetry, one can define a disorder operator as \beqn \hat{X}_M(\theta) = \prod_{i\in M}\exp(\ii \theta \hat{n}_i), \eeqn where $\hat{n}_i$ is the charge density of the U(1) symmetry at site $i$.
 We are interested in the scaling behavior of the disorder operator.
 If the IR limit of the theory is a $(2+1)d$ CFT, the scaling form of the disorder operator should be dominated by a perimeter law, followed by an additive logarithmic corrections when the region $M$ has corners~\cite{wucorner,wang2021scaling,Estienne_2022}, \beqn \ln\left| X_M(\theta) \right|\sim - a l + s(\theta) \ln l + c, \eeqn where $X_M(\theta) = \langle \hat{X}_M(\theta) \rangle$.
 In the SM, we present a proof that $s(\theta)$ must be non-negative for all $\theta$, for a class of unitary theories~\cite{suppl}.

 It has been shown that the disorder operator can be conveniently computed in many numerical methods such as QMC and DMRG.
-The scaling properties of the disorder operator for $(2+1)d$ transverse field Ising, O(2), O(3), DQCP, topological ordered state and Gross-Neveu transitions have been successfully carried out~\cite{zhao2021higher,wang2021scaling,wang2022scaling,chen2022topological,jiang2022fermion,liu2023fermion}, and for these theories the log-coefficients of the disorder operators find agreement with unitary CFTs.
-On the other hand for models that supposedly realize the DQCP (both in spin and fermion realizations)~\cite{wang2022scaling,liu2023fermion}, the log-coefficient of the disorder operator suggests that the transition is not a unitary CFT.
-In the SM we provide further evidence of the DQCP violating the general conditions of unitary CFT.
+The scaling properties of the disorder operator for $(2+1)d$ transverse field Ising, O(2), O(3), topological ordered state and Gross-Neveu transitions have been successfully carried out~\cite{zhao2021higher,wang2021scaling,wang2022scaling,chen2022topological,jiang2022fermion,liu2023fermion}, and for these theories the log-coefficients of the disorder operators find agreement with unitary CFTs.
+On the other hand for models that supposedly realize the DQCP (both in spin and fermion realizations)~\cite{wang2022scaling,liu2023fermion}, the scaling of the disorder operator suggests that the transition is not a unitary CFT.

 Since the model Hamiltonian in Eq.~(\ref{eq:su4_model}) has SU(4) flavor symmetry at half-filling~\cite{he2016quantum}, we employ the U(1) charge density operator \beqn \hat{n}_i = \sum_{\alpha = 1}^4 \hat{n}_{i\alpha}-2, \eeqn which is one of the SU(4) symmetry generators.
 To extract the subleading logarithmic coefficient $s(\theta)$ in a reliable way, we introduce a new partition strategy to cancel the dominant perimeter law contribution.
 Following Refs.~\cite{wang2021scaling,kallin2014corner}, we introduce the ratio $P_M(\theta)$ where $M1$ and $M2$ are the two distinct entanglement regions, shown in Fig.~\ref{fig:model} (c), with the same corner contribution.
 On the torus geometry, the entanglement regions $M3$ and $M4$ in Fig.~\ref{fig:model} (d) and (e) with shape of $L\times L/2$ are smooth such that the disorder operator is free from corner corrections.
 Since the length of the boundary of $M1\cup M2$ is equal to that of $M3\cup M4$, the leading perimeter law scaling is canceled in the quotient $P_M(\theta)$ and we expect $P_M(\theta)\sim l^{2s(\theta)}$.
 Extracting $s(\theta)$ from $P_M(\theta)$ turns out to be much more reliable than a direct fit of $X_M(\theta)$ following Eq.~\eqref{cornerlog}.